jasonmoo/cardinal/README.md

 (he's an angry bird)

-## why
+## what
-cardinal keeps track of your stream and tells you the cardinality of it
+cardinal is a simple way to measure cardinality of a stream

 ## how
-you define a time duration (ie. 1 min) and add items.  cardinal will give you a cardinality estimate in the form of a float representing the percentage of your stream that is unique
+a circular buffer of scalable bloom filters

-## why again?
+## why
-tracking the cardinality of streams enables smarter anomaly detection and response
+smarter anomaly detection and response